MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Implementation and Optimizations

-We use batch operations to further improve the memory access efficiency for the intermediate corrections in addition to that for the node values optimized in Section~\ref{subsec:reorder}.
-As indicated by the green arrows in Fig.~\ref{fig:dependency} and Fig.~\ref{fig:reordered_dependency}, the column sweep that computes the load vector and solves the corresponding tri-diagonal linear system for each separate column of the computed row corrections requires strided memory access.
-This problem is exacerbated on 3D datasets, which call for such memory access patterns along two discontiguous dimensions.
+We use batch operations to further improve the memory access efficiency for the intermediate corrections, in addition to that for the node values optimized in Section~\ref{subsec:reorder}.
+As indicated by the green arrows in Fig.~\ref{fig:dependency} and Fig.~\ref{fig:reordered_dependency}, the column sweep that computes the load vector and solves the corresponding tridiagonal linear system for each separate column of the row corrections requires strided memory access.
+This problem is exacerbated on 3D datasets, which have such memory access patterns along two discontiguous dimensions.
 Fortunately, the column sweep needs to be applied to all the columns in the current level and thus can be optimized through batch operations.
-Specifically, denote batchsize as $b$, we perform \textit{direct load vector computation} simultaneously on $b$ contiguous nodes which are the first ones across multiple columns, and proceed to next $b$ nodes.
-In other words, the $i$-th entries of the load vectors for different columns are computed together to achieve efficient cache utilization.
-After that, a slightly modified Thomas algorithm is used to solve the tri-diagonal linear systems in batch.
+Specifically, denoting by \(b\) the batchsize, we perform direct load vector computation on $b$ contiguous nodes simultaneously.
+In other words, the $i$-th entries of the load vectors for $b$ columns are computed together to achieve high cache efficiency.
+After that, a slightly modified Thomas algorithm is used to solve the tridiagonal linear systems in batch.

-This optimization requires $\frac{b\max{n_i}}{\prod_i{n_i}}$ auxiliary memory to store the column load vectors, where $n_i$ is the number of data points along the $i$-th dimension.
-Because batchsize $b$ is usually small, such memory overhead is indeed negligible for multi-dimensional cases.
-In our experiments, we observe that $\text{\ttfamily batchsize} = 16$ already yields good performance that is similar to that of any larger batch sizes.
-To account for variations on different systems while limiting memory overhead, we use $\text{\ttfamily batchsize} = 32$ as our default configuration.
+This optimization requires $b\max{n_i} / \prod_i{n_i}$ extra memory to store the column load vectors, where $n_i$ is the number of data points along the $i$-th dimension.
+Because the batchsize $b$ is usually small, such memory overhead is indeed negligible for multi-dimensional cases.
+In our experiments, we observe that $b = 16$ already yields good performance that is similar to that of any larger batch sizes.
+To account for variations on different systems while limiting memory overhead, we use $b = 32$ as our default configuration.